Horizon causality from holographic scattering in asymptotically dS$_3$: Formal aspects of holographic entropy in de Sitter

 Conjecture~\ref{con:ent_pr} is central in Section~\ref{sec:theorem} when discussing the connected wedge theorem in de Sitter spacetime.
-As noted in~\cite{Franken:2023pni}, defining a covariant holographic entanglement entropy prescription in the context of doubled static patch holography leads to a number of subtleties.
+As noted in~\cite{Franken:2023pni}, defining a covariant holographic entanglement entropy prescription in the context of doubled static patch holography leads to several subtleties.
 In particular, there are situations where the HRT-like formula does not have any solution.
-A solution to this problem was proposed in~\cite{Franken:2023pni}.
-We review this prescription in the following section, in addition to another possibility which is to adapt the maximin prescription of~\cite{Wall:2012uf} to de Sitter spacetime.
+A solution to this problem was proposed in~\cite{Franken:2023pni}.\footnote{See \cite{Hao:2024nhd} for related issues in islands computations.} We review this prescription in the following section, in addition to another possibility which is to adapt the maximin prescription of~\cite{Wall:2012uf} to de Sitter spacetime.
 There are tensions between these three alternative adaptations of the holographic entanglement entropy prescription in AdS/CFT, as studied in detail in the next section.
 Moreover, we prove in Appendix~\ref{app:proofs} that they are equivalent in the static patch of an observer.
 This fact is essential for a proof of the connected wedge theorem.

 The goal of this paper is not to prove which is the correct prescription.
 To answer this question one should derive it from a path integral computation.
 We do not have any particular reason to expect that the maximin method should be equivalent to any holographic entropy prescription.
-On the other hand, we expect the extremization process to be involved in holographic entropy prescriptions in non-AdS spacetimes.
+On the other hand, we expect holographic entropy prescriptions in non-AdS spacetimes to involve an extremization process.
 Indeed, a great number of results in holography, such as entanglement wedge nesting, the boundary causality condition, the inclusion of the causal wedge in the entanglement wedge~\cite{Akers:2016ugt}, as well as the connected wedge theorem~\cite{May:2019yxi,May:2019odp}, heavily rely on the fact that extremal surface is of vanishing (quantum) expansion in all directions.\footnote{In particular, all these properties rely on the classical focusing theorem or restricted quantum focusing conjecture~\cite{Bousso:2015mna,Shahbazi-Moghaddam:2022hbw}, which constrains the evolution of the expansion or quantum expansion along null hypersurfaces.} These conditions emerge from fundamental constraints such as bulk and boundary causality, and we expect them to be satisfied beyond AdS/CFT.